- Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Taxi cabs are more expensive than buses and rickshaws, but are a more comfortable way to get around.
 They run on a meter and are usually modern, air-conditioned cars with drivers who know the city well.

 These ubiquitous three-wheeled vehicles are a quick way of getting around, but it can be a hair-raising experience.
 Although they operate on meters, be sure to agree on a price before going anywhere.
-There has been a move for pink autos directed at female passengers in Bengaluru, however, progress has been slow.
+There has been a move for pink autos directed at female passengers in Bengaluru, but progress has been slow.

 Driving in Bengaluru